Annuity: History

+During the eighteenth century, annuity mathematics expanded to joint lives, survivor benefits, and reversions.
+Reversionary annuities, which typically paid a widow or dependent after another person's death, were used in widows' funds, clergy funds, and other mutual or occupational arrangements.
+Their pricing depended on mortality assumptions, selection, contribution levels, and the terms on which participants entered the scheme.

+By the nineteenth century, annuity business had largely moved from private and public obligations to incorporated life insurance institutions that priced contracts using observed mortality experience.
+Actuarial practice changed annuity business because long-duration promises required mortality tables, interest assumptions, reserves, and solvency methods.
+Life insurance and life annuities became connected within the same institutions, since life insurance protects against early death while a life annuity protects against unusually long survival.

+In the twentieth century, pensions and public retirement systems made annuity-like income more common even where individuals did not buy retail annuities directly.
+Defined benefit pensions and public pension schemes often provide lifetime income, while joint-and-survivor pension options use multiple-life annuity principles.
+In the United States, private annuity markets remained small until the 1930s, when demand for insurance-company products grew during the Great Depression and group annuity contracts for corporate pension plans developed.

+Variable annuities later grew as contracts that combined investment-linked features with the tax deferral available to life insurance products.
+Late twentieth- and early twenty-first-century annuity markets added fixed deferred annuities, indexed annuities, income riders, pension risk transfer, and longevity-risk transfer markets.
+Research on the annuity puzzle has linked low voluntary annuitisation to factors such as existing pension income, bequest motives, liquidity preference, product complexity, pricing, and behavioural framing.

 Types

 Annuities may be classified in several ways.

 Timing of payments

 Payments in an annuity-immediate are made at the end of each payment period, so interest accrues during the period before each payment.
 By contrast, payments in an annuity-due are made at the beginning of each period, so each payment is made in advance.

-Typical examples of annuity-immediate payment streams include home mortgage and other loan repayments, where each instalment covers interest that has accrued during the preceding period.
+Typical examples of annuity-immediate payment streams include home mortgage and other loan repayments, where each installment covers interest that has accrued during the preceding period.
 Rent, leases and many insurance premiums are usually paid in advance and are therefore examples of annuity-due payments.

 Contingency of payments

 An annuity that pays over a fixed period, regardless of the survival of any individual, is an annuity certain.
 In this case the number of payments is known in advance and specified in the contract.

 A life annuity pays while one or more specified lives survive, so the number of payments is uncertain.
 Pensions that pay a regular income for life are examples of life annuities.

 A certain-and-life annuity, also called a life annuity with period certain, combines these features.
 Payments continue for at least a guaranteed minimum term and thereafter for as long as the annuitant is alive.